sarahabell/sarahabell.me/_pages/beads.md

 permalink: /beads
 description: |
     Lately I've taken my 3D design skills and applied them to making polymer beads, which I then make into jewellery such as necklaces and earrings.
+Find more about my beads and jewellery...
 ---

 Lately I've taken my 3D design skills and applied them to making polymer beads,